 This Gas Information Sheet outlines ESVs expectations when dealing with a dangerous installation.
-The Gas Safety (Gas Installation) Regulations require a person carrying out gasfitting work to take certain actions if they become aware of a dangerous installation.
+The Gas Safety (Gas Installation) Regulations 2018 require a person carrying out gasfitting work to take certain actions if they become aware of a dangerous installation.

-- appliance safety devices tampered with or removed;
+- Appliance safety devices tampered with or removed

-- significant gas escape;
+- Significant gas escape

-- significant flue spillage;
+- Significant flue spillage

-- dangerous storage of LP Gas;
+- Dangerous storage of LPG bottles

-- carbon monoxide present or suspected.
+- Carbon monoxide present or suspected

-The first priority when identifying a dangerous installation is to ensure you are safe and the property is not damaged.
+- The first priority when identifying a dangerous installation is to ensure you are safe and the property is not damaged.
 The person carrying out the work must:

-(a) make the installation or appliance safe;
+- Make the installation or appliance safe;

-(b) notify the occupier or owner about the defect; and
+- Notify the occupier or owner about the defect; and

 Note: Penalties may apply for failure to act as above.

-If the person carrying out the gasfitting work is unable to make the gas installation safe, or it is unreasonable for the person to make the gas installation safe, he or she must without delay notify ESV and the Natural Gas distribution company or LPG retailer who supplies gas to the defective installation.
+- If the person carrying out the gasfitting work is unable to make the gas installation safe, or it is unreasonable for the person to make the gas installation safe, he or she must without delay notify ESV and the Natural Gas distribution company or LPG retailer who supplies gas to the defective installation.

-When notifying the occupier, explain that in your opinion, further use would put the occupier at serious risk and that you are obliged under the Gas Safety Regulations to make safe.
+- When notifying the occupier, explain that further use would put the occupier at serious risk and you are obliged under the Gas Safety (Gas Installation) Regulations 2018 to make safe.

 - You have no right to work on the installation without the owner’s permission.
 Record the details of the refusal (owner/occupiers name, date and time) and nature of the defect and danger.